Vector Technics | The Whole Drone Propulsion Stack, Made in Hyderabad

 Vector Technics, Indigenous Drone Propulsion Systems

 “When we went to the market with only a motor, the customers asked us, ‘Okay, where is the ESC?’” narrated Karna Raj, Co-Founder & Chief Technology Officer of Vector Technics.
 Eventually, the company added BLDC motors, propellers, Electronic Speed Controllers (ESCs), Power Distribution Boards (PDBs), and DC-DC converters to its catalog.
-“We just listened to the customer and kept solving the problems.
-That is how we ended up with so many components.”
+“We just listened to the customer and kept solving the problems.”
 This habit of listening is what slowly assembled Vector Technics into what it is today.

 We at CircuitDigest got to visit the facility of this Hyderabad-based manufacturer of electric propulsion solutions and get the inside scoop on how it all comes together.